ABOUT THE BC SOCCER WEB

 Alan Douglas was the main Lower Mainland correspondent for and a prolific contributor to the BC Soccer Web until his mostly volunteer role of Media Relations and later Statistician for the Vancouver 86ers and later the Vancouver Whitecaps FC consumed what time he had to devote to soccer.

 We are always looking for community contributions from all around the province and further afield.
 Don't be shy.
-If you've got a soccer story or would like to express your opinion about something soccer related tell us about it.
+If you have a soccer story or would like to express your opinion about something soccer related, tell us about it.
 Click here to contact us.

 This website was built and is maintained using Microsft Expression Web.